🥕 Explore South Australia's world-class food culture with Cooee Tours · Plan your Adelaide trip →

 A Food Lover's Dream in the Heart of Adelaide

-Adelaide Central Market is one of the largest undercover fresh produce markets in the southern hemisphere and a true Adelaide institution.
+Adelaide Central Market is one of the largest undercover fresh produce markets in the Southern Hemisphere and a true Adelaide institution.
 Operating since 1869, this vibrant marketplace brings together over 80 specialty traders offering everything from farm-fresh produce and artisan cheeses to exotic spices, seafood, meats, and international delicacies.
-It's not just a place to shop - it's a sensory experience and the beating heart of Adelaide's renowned food culture.
+It's not just a place to shop — it's a sensory experience and the beating heart of Adelaide's renowned food culture.
+No visit to South Australia is complete without spending at least a morning here.

 44–60 Gouger Street